drblallo/rlc/docs/sphinx_doc/interoperating.md

 ## Interop with unreal

-Unfortunatelly there is no way for a unreal engine plugin to hook inside the the build system of unreal.
-We have no way to package Rulebook in a way that can be hot reloaded from Unreal without the unreal programmer providing some code themselves.
-For unreal you have to start from the CPP interop and build from there.
+Unfortunately there is no way for an Unreal engine plugin to hook into the build system of Unreal.
+We have no way to package Rulebook in a way that can be hot reloaded from Unreal without the Unreal programmer providing some code themselves.
+For Unreal you have to start from the CPP interop and build from there.

 ## CMake

-We expose typical actions one my wish to perform from cmake as a cmake config file.
-This includes correct managment of imported files in rulebook for incremental builds, the various wrappers generators and so on.
-You can see examples in the [godot plugin cmake file](https://github.com/rl-language/4Hammer/blob/master/CMakeLists.txt) of 4hammer.
+We expose typical actions one may wish to perform from CMake as a CMake config file.
+This includes correct management of imported files in Rulebook for incremental builds, the various wrapper generators and so on.
+You can see examples in the [godot plugin CMake file](https://github.com/rl-language/4Hammer/blob/master/CMakeLists.txt) of 4hammer.

 ## Cross compiling